kristopherjohnson/bitsybasic/_reference/print.md

     PRINT
     PRINT X, Y, Z
     PRINT "The sum of " ; X ; " and " ; Y ; " is " ; (X + Y)

+    10 REM - Print "One two three" on a single line
+    20 PRINT "One ";
+    30 PRINT "two ";
+    40 PRINT "three"
+    50 END